DanielDavis5/PackageManager-Virtual/README.md

     with 'PackageManager::Virtual';

-Considering the package defined above, an example instantiation could be:
+Considering the package defined above, an instantiation could be:

     my $obj = Example::Virtual->new(
         example_apps => [